 Mattingly, C. F. (2010).
 The paradox of hope: Journeys through a clinical borderland.
 Berkeley, CA: University of California Press.
-Link to full text
+Full text

-C. Mattingly & L. C. Garro (Eds.)
+Mattingly, C., & Garro, L. C. (Eds.)
 (2000).
 Narrative and the cultural construction of illness and healing.
 Berkeley, CA: University of California Press.
-Link to full text
+Full text

 Mattingly, C. F. (1998).
 Healing dramas and clinical plots: The narrative structure of experience.
-Cambridge, U.K: Cambridge University Press.
-Link to full text
+Cambridge, UK: Cambridge University Press.
+Full text

 Mattingly, C., & Fleming, M. H. (1994).
 Clinical reasoning: Forms of inquiry in a therapeutic practice.
 Philadelphia, PA: F. A. Davis Press.
-Link to full text
+Full text

 Mattingly, C., & Jensen, U. J. (2015).
 Practical philosophy and hope as a moral project among African-Americans.
 In S. Liisberg, E. O. Pedersen, & A. L. Dalsgård (Eds.), Anthropology & philosophy: Dialogues on trust and hope.
 Oxford, England: Berghahn Press.
-Link to full text
+Full text

 Mattingly, C., & Jensen, U. J. (2015).
 What can we hope for?
 An exploration in cosmopolitan philosophical anthropology.
 In S. Liisberg, E. O. Pedersen, & A. L. Dalsgård (Eds.), Anthropology & philosophy: Dialogues on trust and hope.
 Oxford, England: Berghahn Press.
-Link to full text
+Full text

 Mattingly, C. (2012).
 Pocahontas goes to the clinic: Popular culture as lingua franca in a cultural borderland.
 In A. Podolefsky, P. J. Brown, & S. M. Lacy (Eds.), Applying cultural anthropology: An introductory reader (9th ed.).
 New York, NY: McGraw-Hill.
-Link to full text
+Full text

 Mattingly, C. (2011).
 Pocahontas goes to the clinic: Popular culture as lingua franca in a cultural borderland.
 In A. Podolefsky, P. J. Brown, & S. M. Lacy (Eds.), Applying anthropology: An introductory reader (10th ed.).
 New York, NY: McGraw-Hill.
-Link to full text
+Full text

 In Chapter 3 (“Moral Willing as Narrative Re-envisioning”), Cheryl Mattingly examines the case of an African American mother whose son was badly burned in an accident at the age of one.
 Following the accident, the mother faced a series of difficult moral choices, including whether to allow her son to have risky surgeries and whether to show anger toward her niece, who was supposed to have been watching him at the time of the accident.
 For most of these dilemmas, there was not a single moment of individual choice, but rather an extended process involving emotional struggle and personal growth, as well as consultation and support from family and the community.
 The mother’s experience of making a moral choice was not so much about the act of choosing, but instead the psychological work she undertook to “re-orient” herself to the choice she needed to make, as well as the effort she applied to carry it out.
 This holistic perspective is typically absent in psychology research on moral decision-making and the will.
 When experiments ask participants to read about a hypothetical moral dilemma and choose between two options (before moving on to another, unrelated dilemma), the choice can be made with little re-orientation or effort—an impoverished experience compared to what happens in real life.
 Similarly problematic are experiments on conscious will that ask participants to report the precise millisecond they chose to act—an odd task if choice is experienced not as a single moment, but as an ongoing process.

 Mattingly, C. (2000).
 Emergent narratives.
-In C. Mattingly & L. C. Garro (Eds.), Narrative and the cultural construction of illness and healing. (pp. 181-211).
+In C. Mattingly & L. C. Garro (Eds.), Narrative and the cultural construction of illness and healing (pp. 181-211).
 Berkeley, CA: University of California Press.
-Link to full text
+Full text

 Garro, L. C., & Mattingly, C. F. (2000).
 Narrative as construct and construction.
-In C. Mattingly & L. C. Garro (Eds.), Narrative and the cultural construction of illness and healing. (pp. 1-49).
+In C. Mattingly & L. C. Garro (Eds.), Narrative and the cultural construction of illness and healing (pp. 1-49).
 Berkeley, CA: University of California Press.
-Link to full text
+Full text